gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-planar-projection-mapping.md

 );
 ```

-and the code to make an 8x8 pixel checkerboard texture
+And the code to make an 8x8 pixel checkerboard texture
 using techniques we covered in [the article on data textures](webgl-data-textures.html).

 ```js